ericmhalvorsen/ghostfont/README.md

 # Ghostty Font Picker

-An interactive terminal-based font picker in lua.
-For the Ghostty terminal emulator.
+An interactive terminal-based font picker in lua for [Ghostty](https://ghostty.org/)

+Made because I like to look at the font in real time and tabbing back and forth between font options and config was a little tedious.
+Playing around with writing to terminal.

 ## Usage